 Social media gives a small business the opportunity to get noticed like nothing else before it in the world of advertising.
 Social media networks like Twitter, Facebook, and Instagram offer multiple ways to promote your business.
-Free options abound, like posting status updates and photos for your followers to see, and if you’ve made them really compelling, share with their followers.
+Free options abound, like posting status updates and photos for your followers to see, and if you’ve made them really compelling, share them with their followers.
 Social media platforms also represent one of the most effective places to spend your advertising budget, thanks to their sophisticated targeting algorithms.
 I always recommend making social media marketing a pillar of any small business’ plans for attracting new clients.

 Optimizing social platforms

-I know that optimizing use of various social media platforms for your business can be daunting.
+I know that optimizing the use of various social media platforms for your business can be daunting.
 So, in addition to the tips below, I’ve created a helpful checklist for making sure you’re using any given platform to your best advantage.
 You can download it for free at the bottom of this article!

 Consider each of the following points when deciding whether a given social media platform is a good match for your business: What percentage of my ideal client/customer base uses this platform?

-Think about what they use it for, and how you can most effectively interact with them using it.
+Think about what they use it for and how you can most effectively interact with them using it.

 What types of content will I be sharing?

 Think about what your business will use the platform for.
-Does the content you’ll be sharing line up with what your ideal clients or customers use it for?
+Does the content you’ll be sharing the line up with what your ideal clients or customers use it for?